oaregithub/oare_mono/README.md

 ![](./readme-imgs/assign-reviewer.png)

-Just to be sure that the team lead sees the review request, send the Github link in the #developers Slack channel as well.

 ## Await Feedback

 As soon as they can, the team lead will review the changes in your Pull Request.
 If necessary, they will make comments, ask questions, or request changes.
 If changes are requested, make the necessary changes in the same branch, push the changes, and request another review.
 Repeat this process until the changes are approved.
+Please do not continue to the next step until the team lead has signed off on your changes and indicated that you may continue.

 ## Merge Changes

 Once the changes have been approved, the code is ready to be merged into the `master` branch.
 To do so, in the "Conversation" tab of the PR, scroll down until you see the "Squash and merge" button.
-You may have to click the green arrow to see the exact option.
-Confirm the merge and delete the branch.
+You may have to click the green arrow to see this option.
+Confirm the merge and delete the branch when prompted.

 ![](./readme-imgs/squash-and-merge.png)

 Then, click the "Actions" tab at the top and select the merge action that is currently running.
 This action runs the same checks that run whenever changes are pushed.
-Additionally, it builds the code and deploys it to the Elastic Beanstalk instance on AWS.
+Additionally, it builds the code and deploys it to the various Elastic Beanstalk instances on AWS.
 Make sure that the actions complete successfully.
 Once complete, the changes should be available on the live site at https://oare.byu.edu.

 # Appendix: Elastic Beanstalk

-Elastic Beanstalk basically automates the process of providing an EC2 instance and load balancer for the site.
+Elastic Beanstalk basically automates the process of providing several EC2 instances and load balancers for the site.
 Most of the time you won't have to do anything here since the site automatically gets deployed to Elastic Beanstalk when your code is merged into the master branch of the Git repository.

+Due to the international nature of this project and its contributors, we currently have EC2 instances hosted in both the United States and Europe, as well as database instances in both regions.
+AWS automatically handles latency-based routing for both the EC2 instances and the RDS databases.
+When changes are merged into `master`, the Github Actions that currently run will automatically deploy the identical, updated code to both server instances.
+It is unlikely that you will ever need to make any changes to this arrangement.

 If you do need to change something in EB, it will most likely be environment variables.
 For example, you should routinely change the password to the database.
 When you do, you will need to update the OARE_DB_URL environment variable with the new password value.